 STEP 2: Mix the wet ingredients.
 Use an electric mixer with a whisk attachment to beat the eggs, sugar, vanilla extract, and brandy in a mixing bowl.
 Beat the egg mixture until it’s frothy and pale yellow in colour.
 Zest the oranges and then cut them in half to squeeze the juice.
 Then add in both the olive oil and mazola oil, orange juice, and orange zest.
 While adding in these ingredients, the mixer should be on low-medium speed (#2 or #4 on a KitchenAid mixer).

 STEP 3: Mix the dry ingredients.
 In a separate bowl, sift five and a quarter cups of all-purpose flour into a large bowl.
-Add in the cinnamon, baking powder, and a pinch of salt.
+Add in the cinnamon, ground clove powder, baking powder, and a pinch of salt.
 Whisk together.

 STEP 4: Mix together dry ingredients with wet ingredients.
 Clean a medium-sized surface like your kitchen counter or table.
 You’ll use this area to shape the biscotti dough into loaves.
 With the mixer on low, slowly spoon the dry ingredients to the wet ingredients and continue to mix the ingredients in the mixer.

 Once the dry ingredients are absorbed, turn off the mixer.
 The dough will be slightly sticky but should be pliable.
-Lightly oil a separate glass bowl or stainless steel medium-size bowl.
-Transfer the dough from the mixing bowl to the greased bowl and let the dough rest for about 10-15 minutes uncovered at room temperature.
+Lightly oil a separate glass bowl or stainless steel medium-sized bowl.
+Transfer the dough from the mixing bowl to the greased bowl and let the dough rest for about 10-15 minutes, uncovered at room temperature.

 STEP 6: Score the loaves.
 Shape the dough with your hands to create flat, narrow loaves.
 The length is up to you, but the width should be about 2-3 inches wide.
 It’s a good idea to keep the loaves similar in size so that they bake evenly.
 The biscotti will expand slightly when baking and when you press down to score them.